FBI: May 2020 Shatters Firearm Background Check Record

 FBI numbers show 3,091,455 NICS checks were conducted in May 2020, easily surpassing the previous record of 2,349,309 checks set in May 2019.

-Moreover, May comes on the heels of April 2020’s record-setting checks, as there were more NICS conducted in April 2020 than in any April since background checks on gun sales were conducted in April 1999.
+Moreover, May comes on the heels of April 2020’s record setting checks, as there were more NICS conducted in April 2020 than in any April since background checks on gun sales were conducted in April 1999.

-And March 2020 not only set a record for the month of March but actually shattered the all-time record for the number of checks conducted in a single month.
+And March 2020 not only set a record for the month of March but actually shattered the all-time record for the number of checks conducted in single month.
 Breitbart News reported March 2020 witnessed 3,740,688 background checks.

 The surge in checks from March through May comes as fear of unrest due to coronavirus shutdowns gave way to fear of mayhem and violence due to protests, which sometimes turned riotous, over the death of George Floyd.